 The collector that owns the bike wanted me to clean and conserve the frame, chrome and transfers.
 The frame is in its original finish, with some later touch-ins.
-After assessment, the frame was very carefully cleaned using Vulpex liquid soap mixed with water.
+After assessment, and tests on the underside of a tube, the frame was very carefully cleaned using Vulpex liquid soap mixed with water.
 This dissolves the grease and other grime very gently.
 A hog bristle brush was used to clean out the lug cutouts.
 After that, some over-spray was removed using Renaissance Pre-Lim.
 Chrome was cleaned using 0000 steel wool.
-Some new off-white lines were painted to replace the lost lining marking the border between paint and chrome, which gave the frame a ‘lift’.
-Finally the frame was protected with four or five thin coats of Renaissance Wax.
+Some new off-white lines were painted to replace the lost lining (fragments of which were visible under ugly vinyl tape) marking the border between paint and chrome, which gave the frame a ‘lift’.
+Finally it was protected with four or five thin coats of Renaissance Wax.

 It was a pleasure to handle this wonderful frame… a Rembrandt of the bicycle World.